What is Colloidal Gold? And Development of Colloidal Gold

 All appropriate international, national, and institutional standards for the care and use of animals were followed to minimize suffering.
-The Shandong Committee on Animal Ethics authorized the animal operations (permit number: 201750017).
+The Shandong Committee on Animal Ethics authorized animal operations (permit number: 201750017).
 Two young adult BALB/c mice (35 days old) were utilized in the vaccination protocols.
-They were kept at Shandong Agricultural University with free access to water and food, relative humidity of 40–60 percent, and a 12–12 h light-dark cycle.
+They remain kept at Shandong Agricultural University with free access to water and food, relative humidity of 40–60 percent, and a 12–12 h light-dark cycle.
 The rapid cervical dislocation use to euthanize mice.

 Reagents and Materials